Blissway/public-assets/README.md

 🚨 BE VERY CAREFUL RENAMING OR MOVING ANYTHING IN THIS REPO 🚨

-These assets are used in email signatures, and are referenced by name.
+These assets are used in email signatures and are referenced by name.